2006 Bahrain Grand Prix: Background

+Ben Edwards left BBC Radio 5 Live after 2005 and was replaced by David Croft.
+Meanwhile on the ITV front, Jim Rosenthal was also gone and was replaced by Steve Rider in his first race as anchor since the 1997 European Grand Prix.

 Friday drivers

 The bottom six teams in the 2005 Constructors' Championship and Super Aguri were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.

 Qualifying

 The race was the first run under the new 2006 qualifying rules, in which the one-hour session is split into three 'knock out' parts.
 The first part eliminated Kimi Räikkönen (rear wishbone failure) and Ralf Schumacher, who was caught out by the red flag after Räikkönen's accident and failed to set a competitive time, as well as the MF1's and the two Super Aguris.
 The second part saw fewer surprises, with the expected runners lining up for the final top 10 part.
 The result was that the Ferraris swept the front row.

 Race

 At the start of the race, Fernando Alonso moved up to second in the first lap, only for Michael Schumacher to begin to pull away.
 Alonso was involved in a near collision with Schumacher's teammate Felipe Massa, who spun at the first corner.
 Massa was never a threat after this point, not helped by a delay in his pit stop to change tyres the same lap.
 Alonso's teammate Giancarlo Fisichella also played little part in the race due to an engine mapping problem which restricted power.
 He retired on the 21st lap due to hydraulic failure.
 A live team radio broadcast in which the team informed him that he would have to cope with the engine as well as he could led to Fisichella swearing in response; this incident resulted in future team radio broadcasts being time-delayed.
 To the surprise of few, Kimi Räikkönen quickly moved his way up the field, only being delayed by Jacques Villeneuve and Fisichella for a short period of time, before passing both men.

 Further down the field, Nick Heidfeld and Nico Rosberg, who was making his Grand Prix début, touched at the first corner.
 Both men were significantly delayed, but recovered.
 Heidfeld's day continued to get worse, as an incident with David Coulthard was investigated after the race.

 Juan Pablo Montoya finished 5th in his McLaren, having never been a threat throughout the race.
 It was a good day for Williams on a whole, as Mark Webber finished in 6th, while Rosberg was the surprise of the race though, ending up a very respectable 7th, passing Christian Klien after catching him in the last few laps of the race, putting Klien down to a still impressive 8th.
 Rosberg set the fastest lap of the race, becoming the youngest driver ever to achieve this in a Grand Prix, breaking a record held by Alonso.